Mughizh: Filming

 The principal filming of the film began in October 2019, and was completed by February 2020, as the film was shot in multiple schedules according to the availability of the artistes who were busy with their other projects.

 The filming days were 15 in total, and the shoot happened in and around Chennai, especially few scenes at Marina Beach in Chennai.
 People who had gathered to witness the shoot were extremely surprised when they saw stars arriving at the shoot which comprised such a small crew and an extremely simple production design to boot.

 Post-production for the film began in early November 2019 and team began works on editing, dubbing, re-recording, digital intermediate, color grading and special effects.
 During the occasion of New Year's Eve (31 December 2020), Vijay Sethupathi announced the title of the film as Mughizh, with the technical crew of the film consisting of female composer Revaa as music composer, Sathya Ponmar as cinematographer, A. S. Laxmi Narayanan as sound designer and R. Govindaraj, who worked with Sethupathi in '96 and Tughlaq Durbar was the editor.
-N. Shanmuga Sundaram, who worked as the cinematographer in '96, handled the promotional stills for the film, with posters designed by Gopi Prasanna.
+N. Shanmuga Sundaram, who worked as the cinematographer in '96, handled the promotional stills for the film, with posters designed by Gopi Prasannaa.
 In addition, director Balaji Tharaneetharan joined the technical team as lyricist and dialogue writer, with Pradeep Kumar and Malvi Sundaresan serving vocals for the songs.
 The film is produced by Sethupathi himself under his own banner Vijay Sethupathi Productions, for which the film intended to be their debut venture in digital space, until Vijay Sethupathi planned to release the film in theatres.